Stella Vander: Magma

 She married Magma drummer Christian Vander and has appeared on numerous Magma albums.
 During the band's hiatus, she divorced Christian and married Francis Linon, the band's sound engineer.
+Both founded the record label Seventh Records in 1987 for an independent promotion of Magma's work.
 The couple started Seventh Records to organise Magma's work and to release some of Christian Vander's personal works.
 Since Magma's reformation in the late 1990s, she has assumed a larger role in the band's studio and performance efforts, and is currently Magma's most enduring and prominent vocalist.
+On many Magma albums, she appears under her Kobaïan name: Tauhd Zaïa.

 Solo albums

 In 1991 she released her first solo album as Stella Vander, D'épreuves d'amour (Seventh A-VIII).

 Le coeur allant vers (Ex-Tension, with Sophia Domancich) appeared in 2004.

 In 2011 Passage du Nord Ouest (Seventh AKT XVII 2 CD) was released (recorded in Paris, 29/12/1991).
 Pourquoi pas moi, a compilation of 40 tracks from the years 1963–1968, was released in 1997 (Magic records 2 CD).